Top Places To Visit In Canada

 Quebec City, Quebec

 Locked upon a commanding position on a cliff, Quebec City is the capital of the province of Quebec and one of the most picturesque cities in Canada.
-Nominated as a UNESCO World Heritage Site of Canada in 1985, Quebec City is most known for its quiet old city, its grand winter festival, and gorgeous architecture, such as the big Chateau Frontenac.
+Nominated as a UNESCO World Heritage Site of Canada in 1985, Quebec City is most known for its quiet old atmosphere, its grand winter festival, and gorgeous architecture, such as the big Chateau Frontenac.

 Meanwhile, the main attraction will remain the Old Town and Terrasse Dufferin.
-The first is made up of both Upper Town and Lower Town with the old port, it is praised by Chateau Frontenac and today is full of unique shops and restaurants.
+The first is made up of both Upper Town and Lower Town with the old port.
+It is praised by Chateau Frontenac and today is full of unique shops and restaurants.
 The second offers a stunning view out over Old Quebec and the Saint Lawrence River with a boardwalk that goes all around Chateau Frontenac.

 Montreal, Quebec

 It is often called the Paris of Canada due to its architecture and historic importance.
-You can go take a walk through Old Montreal and taste some poutine in one of the local restaurants or take a walk and go up to Mount Royal.
-It’s 692 acres of an expansive city park which gives a taste of the outdoors without leaving the city.
+You can take a walk through Old Montreal and taste some poutine in one of the local restaurants or take a walk and go up to Mount Royal.
+It’s 692 acres of an expansive city park, which gives a taste of the outdoors without leaving the city.

 If you love to enjoy a hockey game, you can check one out of the Montreal Canadiens at the Bell Centre.
-Furthermore, you can go visit Mary, Queen of the World Cathedral which is home to some incredible architecture.
+Furthermore, you can go visit Mary, Queen of the World Cathedral, which is home to some incredible architecture.

 Leave a comment